7 Types Of Drug Addiction Rehab That Actually Work

 Inpatient Drug Rehab

 Inpatient drug rehab programs provide a safe and structured environment for individuals who are struggling with severe drug addictions.
-Treatment centers provide 24-hour care with medical supervision, which allows individuals to refrain from the environment that was promoting addiction.
-Inpatient rehab normally lasts for 30-90 days and provides therapies like cognitive behavioral therapy (CBT), individual/group therapy, and family therapy.
+Addiction treatment centers offer 24-hour care with medical supervision.

-The goal of inpatient rehab is to provide patients with tools/resources they need to build a foundation of recovery.
-During their time in rehab, patients are able to focus solely on their recovery and overcoming the psychological aspects of their addictions.
+The goal of addiction recovery program is to give patients the tools they need for substance use disorders.
+In rehab, patients can focus on their recovery.
+They work on overcoming the mental parts of their addictions.
 Inpatient rehab centers also help individuals to better cope with their triggers and learn how to reduce relapse.

 Outpatient Drug Rehab